New classes begin every 6 months in January and July.

 All applicants who apply and meet the minimum requirements (see below) will be invited for an interview.
 For each class, we accept a maximum of 8 students.

-- Application Fee: The application fee is $150 to be paid via check or money order.
+- Application Fee: The application fee is $150 to be paid online or via check or money order.
 This must be sent via postal mail.

 - Photo: We require a passport-sized photo (2 inches by 2 inches) for identification purposes.
 This must be sent in via postal mail.
 These photos can be easily obtained at Walgreens, CVS, and many other locations that offer photo printing.